Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Appendix

 Notice that $1+(1-\delta) y^2 = (1-\delta) V(y)+\delta$.
 Hence,

 Finally, by Assumptions~\eqref{A1} and~\eqref{A4} (finite variance of $\varepsilon_t$), we have that

 This is a Foster-Lyapunov drift \citep{xu2018note}.
 This geometric drift condition, combined with irreducibility, results in geometric ergodicity.
-Therefore, $\{y_t\}$ admits a unique invariant distribution and converges to it at a geometric rate.
-If the initial draw (or sample) $y_0$ is drawn from the invariant law, the process is asymptotically stationary. \end{proof}
+Thus, $\{y_t\}$ admits a unique invariant distribution and converges to it at a geometric rate.
+If the initial sample $y_0$ is drawn from the invariant law, the process is asymptotically stationary. \end{proof}

-\section{Macroeconomic Datasets and Global Characteristics}
+\subsection{Macroeconomic Datasets and Global Characteristics}

 This section provides a brief overview of the uncertainty measures used in our analysis and describes the global features of all the macroeconomic variables.